vegaøyan world heritage foundation

 Vega management hub

-Established by the Ministry of the Environment in 2010 when Vega municipality was given management responsibility for the protected areas in the municipality.
-The management hub consists of the Vega conservation area board, the Vegaøyan Foundation and the Norwegian Nature Inspectorate.
-The three bodies will coordinate their work in areas such as conservation and information.
+Established by the Ministry of the Environment in 2010 when Vega Municipality was given management responsibility for the protected areas in the municipality.
+The management hub consists of Vega Protected Area Board , the Vegaøyan Foundation and the Norwegian Nature Conservation Authority.
+The three bodies will coordinate their work with, among other things, management and information.

 Advisory committees